-Brain fog, fibromyalgia, acid reflux, indigestion, incontinence, edema, hearing loss, tinnitus, high cholesterol
+Brain fog, fibromyalgia, incontinence, edema, hearing loss, cholesterol...

-Removing mercury & other dental metals heals - after two-decade struggle to regain health
+Removing mercury & other metals heals - after decades of health struggle

 Caveat: while the following article titled "Finding the Fountain of Youth" details some amazing improvements following dental "reversal" surgery (trying to undo damages wrought by prior dental treatment such as amalgam and other metal fillings), please be aware that in the hands of an insufficiently knowledgeable dentist, such measures can have very serious consequences (in the worst-case scenario, actual death, compare The importance of safely removing (mercury) amalgam "silver" fillings).